 Christina Dalcher’s FEMLANDIA, to Robert Laffont (France), by Aude Secheret at La Nouvelle Agence, on behalf of Taryn Fagerness Agency and Laura Bradford of Bradford Literary Agency.

-Tiffany D. Jackson’s ALLEGEDLY and MONDAY’S NOT COMING, to Festa (Germany), in a two-book deal, by Roswitha Kern at Agence Hoffman, on behalf of Taryn Fagerness Agency and Natalie Lakosil of Bradford Literary Agency.
+Tiffany D. Jackson’s MONDAY’S NOT COMING, to Eksmo (Russian Federation), by Anastasya Markova at Synopsis Agency, on behalf of Taryn Fagerness Agency and Natalie Lakosil at Bradford Literary Agency.

 Joanna Shupe’s THE ROGUE OF FIFTH AVENUE, THE PRINCE OF BROADWAY, and THE DEVIL OF DOWNOWN, to Mondadori (Italy), in a three-book deal, by Cristiana Chiumenti at The Italian Agency, on behalf of Taryn Fagerness Agency and Laura Bradford at Bradford Literary Agency.

 Author-illustrator Olga Herrera’s THE NEW FAVORITE THING, about an anxious dog whose daily routine is disrupted when he encounters a monstrous new thing in the living room, to Erin Siu at Feiwel and Friends, for publication in winter 2023, by Natalie Lakosil at Bradford Literary Agency (world).